 You should use repellent at dawn and dusk.
 Otherwise it is not really an issues.
 Nonetheless as my friend Mustache says, “its repellent and not antidote” so it only works if you put it on before you get bit.

-I am planning a 1 week trip with my family soon, we are 4, I have 2 sons 9 and 7 years old.
-We plan to go surfing and visit waterfalls.
+16. I am planning a 1 week trip with my family soon and plan to go surfing and visit waterfalls.
 I need the surf to be safe for them, what location is best Quepos/Dominical or NW Guanacaste/Tamarindo ?

-How much time does it take to do Arenal/Monteverde?
-We’ve planned two days, one for the volcano and another for the Cloud Forest, but is it possible to do both in one day?
+17. How much time does it take to do Arenal/Monteverde?
+Is it possible to do both in one day?

 Do not worry about the Costa Rica Weather, in fact May and the first part of June is one of the best times.
 You may get some clouds and rain here and there but its nothing that will get in the way.
 Swimming is best away from the surfing beaches due to the rip currents but there a few places in Tambor area that are great for swimming.